annashipman/annashipman.github.io/_posts/2021-03-12-finance-part-3.md

 None of these are perfect.
 Share price is just a finger in the air.

 The method you choose depends in part on why you are valuing the company.
-For example, is it deciding whether to invest, or deciding whether to buy the whole entereprise?
+For example, is it deciding whether to invest, or deciding whether to buy the whole enterprise?
 (In the latter case you have to pay for the shares *and* pay the company's debt.)

 Is the company balance-sheet driven or P&L driven?
 Most companies are the latter, but those such as a bank, which uses its capital (i.e. what is on the balance sheet) and lends it out, are termed balance-sheet driven.